CHRISCARLON/Street-Manager-Open-Data/README.md

 ---

 **The tool currently runs using Street Manager Data from January 23 to November 23 - however sometimes this goes above the threshold for Streamlit's community cloud due to too much data.
-As a result, the data available may change**
+As a result, the data available may fluctuate.**

 **Please note that Street Manager only covers England 🏴󠁧󠁢󠁥󠁮󠁧󠁿**